Quantum Mechanics on Lie Groups: I. Noncommutative Fourier Transforms: Noncommutative Fourier transforms and series

 \section{Noncommutative Fourier transforms and series}

 The passage from position to momentum representations of $\cal A$ is achieved by a unitary intertwining operator, \i{i.e.}~an isometry that commutes with the action of operators.
 The isometry is just a Fourier transform in standard quantum mechanics.
-By analogy, following \cite{Guedes:2013vi}, we now refer to it as the \i{noncommutative Fourier transform} to stress that momenta fail to commute as in eqs.~\eqref{5a} \cite{Figueroa:1990zu,Mukunda:2003wna,Mukunda:2005us}.
+By analogy, following \cite{Oriti:2011ac,Raasakka:2011np,Guedes:2013vi}, we now refer to it as the \i{noncommutative Fourier transform} to stress that momenta fail to commute as in eqs.~\eqref{5a}.
+(It is also sometimes called the \i{group Fourier transform} \cite{Freidel:2005bb,Joung:2008mr}.)

 Being an intertwiner is a stronger requirement than being a Hilbert space isomorphism.
 In our case, if $\cF$ is the sought-for intertwiner between `large' position and momentum representations, then the following two diagrams need to commute for any operator $\hat A$: